 233 hours of listening (Or when I'm sleeping, I'm still listening) is a sound work made with several recordings from the same spot.
 The recordings were made during one month artist-in-residence at The Landscape Observatory in Olot (Spain).
 During my residence I recorded the sound of my sleeping time each night, every night.
 All these sounds of my (ethereal) listening during this month residence were recorded.
 Afterwards, I used them to make this sound piece with ultra-altered recordings.

 1 looped track with 2 hours and 33 min.
-(2015) Ultra-limited edition of an engraved Apple iPod shuffle Silver (3rd Generation) Ethereal way of listening is recommended.
+(2015) Ultra-limited edition of one copy of an engraved Apple iPod shuffle Silver (3rd Generation).
+Ethereal way of listening is recommended.
+Sold out!.

 Many thanks to Raquel Rivera, Julieta Benito, Silo, Montse Vila, Gemma Bretcha and everybody at The Landscape Observatory.